Exercises After Shoulder Surgery | Weekly Home Workout Plan

 There are a few pieces of home workout equipment that I used to exercise after my shoulder surgery.
 You don’t have to have these, but they are a few things that I have and like to use:

 This compact DeskCycle is easy to store under your desk or out of the way for a quick bike workout while you sit.
+I used it during my recovery and then passed it on to my mother-in-law so she can exercise in the comfort of her home.

 A wood plyo box like this has different heights depending on how you turn it.
 Great for step ups, split squats, or even box squats to help you improve form.